SvenVw/fdm/.changeset/green-rabbits-add.md

 *   `getPendingInvitation`: Retrieves a specific pending invitation.
 *   `acceptInvitation`: Accepts a pending invitation to join an organization.
 *   `rejectInvitation`: Rejects a pending invitation to join an organization.
+*   `getPendingInvitationsForOrganization`: Retrieves a list of pending invitations for an organization.